 - Superior flexibility

-- FRP could save you money over other building materials
+- Can save money over other building materials

-- Fiberglass reinforced panels will prevent the growth of mold or mildew and will not rust or corrode
+- Helps prevent the growth of mold and will not rust or corrode

-Q: How do you Install Fiberglass reinforced panels over Drywall?
+Q: How do you install FRP over drywall?

 Q: What tools are required to install FRP?